-The Town of Dover requires a permit for all proposed construction or other development in the floodplain overlay district, including new construction or changes to existing buildings, placement of manufactured homes, placement of agricultural facilities, fences, sheds, storage facilities or drilling, mining, paving and any other development that might increase flooding or adversely impact flood risks to other properties.
+- 2) Permitting Requirements.
+One seeking proposed Construction or other Development in the Floodplain District, including new Construction or changes to existing buildings, placement of manufactured homes, placement of agricultural facilities, fences, sheds, storage facilities or drilling, mining, paving and any other Development that might increase flooding or adversely impact flood risks to other properties, must first obtain a Floodplain Permit from the Building Inspector in accordance with this Bylaw and applicable provisions of the State Building Code.

-Dover's permit review process includes the use of a checklist of all local, state and federal permits that will be necessary in order to carry out the proposed development in the floodplain overlay district.
-The proponent must acquire all necessary permits, and must submit the completed checklist demonstrating that all necessary permits have been acquired.
+The Town's permit review process includes the requirement that the proponent obtain all local, state and federal permits that will be necessary in order to carry out the proposed Development in the Floodplain District.
+The proponent must demonstrate that all necessary permits have been acquired.